kovidomi/BBCF-Improvement-Mod/USER_README.txt

-BBCF Improvement Mod (v2.07) by KoviDomi -- README
+BBCF Improvement Mod (v3.00) by KoviDomi -- README
 ==========================

 What this mod provides
 ==========================
 Unlocks the game's region restricted multiplayer.
 Adds extra game modes.
+Adds hitbox overlay.
 Create custom palettes and effects.
 Manage and load custom palettes without file modifications.
 See each other's custom palettes in online matches.